DevKatti7560/innovation-entrepreneurship-dashboard/README.md

 The platform provides a centralized system for students, mentors, and administrators to manage:

-* 💡 Innovation ideas
+* 💡 Innovation Ideas
 * 📅 Events
-* 💰 Funding information
+* 💰 Funding Information
-* 📊 Activity metrics
+* 📊 Activity Metrics
-* 👥 Role-based activities
+* 👥 Role-Based Activities

 The application uses **JWT authentication** and **role-based access control** to provide a secure and organized platform.